knpuniversity/oauth/knpu/security.rst

 The implicit grant type is the least secure grant type because the access token can be read by other JavaScript on your page and could be a victim of XSS attacks.
-If you decide to use implicit, you must be *extra careful* in preventing XSS attacks on the pages where access tokens are used in JavaScript.
+If you decide to use implicit, you must be *extra careful* in preventing the attacks on the pages where access tokens are used in JavaScript.

 This is another example of why registering an exact redirect URI is important.
 If an attacker locates just one XSS vulnerability on your site, they could manipulate the redirect URI to point there, and use it to steal access tokens.

-The Implicit grant type is less secure, and there's not much you can do about it.
-Just be sure to set your exact redirect URI and validate the state parameter.
+It's also even more important to validate your state parameter.

 If it's at all possible to use the authorization code grant type instead, this is much better because even if there was a man in the middle or piece of JavaScript reading your authorization code, the client secret is still needed to turn that into